Azkron/PayloadManager/README.md

 1. If the total avaliable power is equal or lower than the power load it will set all powerplants assingments to pmax.

 	1.b Else if the total avaliable power is higher than the power load it performs an A* search ( https://en.wikipedia.org/wiki/A*_search_algorithm ) on a dinamically generated graph to find an optimal solution.
-This algorithm will remain highly performant regardless of the size of the power load and/or the number of powerplants.
+This algorithm will remain highly performant regardless of the size of the power load or the number of powerplants.

 	1.c In the marginal case where there is no possible exact solution because of the pmin then it will use the solution that wastes the least energy possible while still having the price into account.